 - joint pain

-The symptoms may not show up right away and can take six to seven weeks to appear.
+The symptoms may not show up right away.
+Some may take six to seven weeks to appear.
+Learn more about the symptoms and delayed symptoms of hepatitis C.

-Hepatitis C is transmitted through blood contaminated with HCV.
+Hepatitis C is transmitted through blood-to-blood contact with someone infected with HCV.
 It can be spread through:

 - organ transplants